 "Defendant does not object to striking its first, second, eleventh, and sixteenth affirmative defenses.
 These are stricken with prejudice because they generally repeat defendant's denials of the complaint's allegations and thus are not proper affirmative defenses.
 The same is not true, however, of defendant's third, fourth, fifth, and sixth affirmative defenses, all of which assert patent invalidity-an appropriate affirmative defense, see Cornwall v.
 U.S. Const.
 Mfg., Inc., 800 F.2d 250 (Fed.
 Cir.
 1986) (defense of patent invalidity is an affirmative defense)-on various statutory grounds.
 While it is true that these affirmative defenses are pled in boilerplate fashion, that is not unusual in patent cases, since the Local Patent Rules specifically provide for fleshing out the factual basis for invalidity defenses.
 Allowing these affirmative defenses to pend while the litigation pursues its course does not 'clutter' the pleadings unnecessarily."
 Arroweye Solutions, Inc. v.
-Harry & David Operations, Inc., No. 15-cv-11524, at \2 (N.D.
+Harry & David Operations, Inc., No. 15-cv-11524, at 2 (N.D.
 III.
 Sep.
 8, 2016) (Bucklo, J.).

-5. Patent Owner's Withdrawal of Asserted Patent Claims in Infringement Contentions can Divest Court of Jurisdiction Over Those Withdrawn Claims

-"Streck [Streck, Inc. v.
-Research & Diagnostic Sys., Inc., 658 F. Supp.
-2d 988 (D. Neb.
-2009)] illustrates that narrowing patent litigation to asserted claims pursuant to local patent rules can appropriately limit the court's reach over other unasserted claims in the patent, even if those claims were at issue when the plaintiff filed its original complaint.
+5. Patent Owner's Withdrawal of Asserted Patent Claims in Infringement Contentions can Divest Court of Jurisdiction Over Those Withdrawn Claims can appropriately limit the court's reach over other unasserted claims in the patent, even if those claims were at issue when the plaintiff filed its original complaint.
 Under that principle, the fact that the original complaint in this case alleged that both patents were infringed, without specifying particular claims, does not require the conclusion that all claims in the patent remain at issue throughout the litigation.
 Under Streck, effectively withdrawing some claims by refusing to assert them is tantamount to voluntarily withdrawing a cause of action."
 Joao Control & Monitoring Sys., LLC v.
-Telular Corp., No. 14 C 9852, at \7-8 (N.D.
-III.
+Telular Corp., No. 14-cv-09852, at 7-8 (N.D.
+Ill.
 Mar.
 28, 2017) (Pallmeyer, J.).